Blog > Articles >

 6. Who should you survey?

 The right audience depends on what you’re trying to learn.
-If you’re testing messaging to a new audience, you’ll want people who haven’t bought from you yet.
+If you’re testing messaging to a new audience, you’ll want to survey people who haven’t bought from you yet.

 If you’re refining a product, your current users will give more relevant input.
 And if you’re trying to grow, people who considered you but chose a competitor can often tell you more than happy customers ever will.
 Long story short: it always depends.